markbetters/ozp-backend/README.md

 return data
 ```

+In general, try to put the majority of the 'business logic' into model_access
+files, as opposed to putting this logic directly in the Views.
+This will make
+it easier to test and reuse.
+These methods are easier to use in sample data
+generators, and allows the complexity of Django Rest Framework to stay largely
+separate from the core application logic

 ### Models
 Regarding `__str__()`:
 It’s important to add `__str__()` methods to your models, not only for your own